pass/policies/reciprocity.md

-# PASS Training UST Operator Training Reciprocity Policy.
+# UST Class A/B/C Operator Training Reciprocity policy.

 Reciprocity is hard to track — some states accept it, while others don't, and more often than not it requires express written approval from the regulator.